 If we have a program that fits your needs, we will automatically enroll you in the program and send you information.
 If you decide not to participate, please notify us and we will withdraw you from the program.
-If you have any questions about these programs, please contact Customer Service (phone numbers are printed on the back cover of this booklet).
+If you have any questions about these programs, please contact Customer Service (phone numbers are printed on the cover of this booklet).

-SECTION 11 We send you reports that explain payments for your drugs and which payment stage you are in

-Section 11.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB")

-Our plan keeps track of the costs of your prescription drugs and the payments you have made when you get your prescriptions filled or refilled at the pharmacy.
-This way, we can tell you when you have moved from one drug payment stage to the next.
-In particular, there are two types of costs we keep track of:

-- □ We keep track of how much you have paid.
-This is called your "out-of-pocket" cost. - □ We keep track of your "total drug costs."
-This is the amount you pay out-of-pocket or others pay on your behalf plus the amount paid by the plan.

-Our plan will prepare a written report called the Part D Explanation of Benefits (it is sometimes called the "Part D EOB") when you have had one or more prescriptions filled through the plan during the previous month.
-The Part D EOB provides more information about the drugs you take, such as increases in price and other drugs with lower cost-sharing that may be available.
-You should consult with your prescriber about these lower cost options.
-It includes:

-- □ Information for that month.
-This report gives the payment details about the prescriptions you have filled during the previous month.
-It shows the total drug costs, what the plan paid, and what you and others on your behalf paid. - □ Totals for the year since January 1.
+Section 11 We send you reports that explain payments for your drugs and which payment stage you are in Section 11.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") when you get your p of the costs of your prescription drugs and the payments you have made rescriptions filled or refilled at the pharmacy.
+This way, we can tell you when n one drug payment stage to the next.
+In particular, there are two types of of: □ We keep track of f how much you have paid.
+This is called your "out-of-pocket" cost. f your "total drug costs."
+This is the amount you pay out-of-pocket or others alf plus the amount paid by the plan. called the "Part D EC during the previous i such as increases in e a written report called the Part D Explanation of Benefits (it is sometimes DB") when you have had one or more prescriptions filled through the plan month.
+The Part D EOB provides more information about the drugs you take, price and other drugs with lower cost-sharing that may be available.
+You your prescriber about these lower cost options.
+It includes: have filled during hat month.
+This report gives the payment details about the prescriptions you g the previous month.
+It shows the total drug costs, what the plan paid, and hers on your behalf paid. • ar since January 1.
 This is called "year-to-date" information.
-It shows you the total drug costs and total payments for your drugs since the year began. - Drug price information.
-This information will display cumulative percentage increases for each prescription claim. - □ Available lower cost alternative prescriptions.
-This will include information about other drugs with lower cost-sharing for each prescription claim that may be available.

-Section 11.2 Help us keep our information about your drug payments up to date

-To keep track of your drug costs and the payments you make for drugs, we use records we get from pharmacies.
-Here is how you can help us keep your information correct and up to date:

-- □ Show your member ID card when you get a prescription filled.
-To make sure we know about the prescriptions you are filling and what you are paying, show your member ID card every time you get a prescription filled. - Make sure we have the information we need.
-There are times you may pay for prescription drugs when we will not automatically get the information we need to keep track of your out-of-pocket costs.
-To help us keep track of your out-of-pocket costs, you may give us copies of receipts for drugs that you have purchased.
-(If you are billed for a covered drug, you can ask our plan to pay our share of the cost for the drug.
-For instructions on how to do this, go to Chapter 7, Section 2 of this booklet.)
-Here are some types of situations when you may want to give us copies of your drug receipts to be sure we have a complete record of what you have spent for your drugs: - □ When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - □ When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - □ Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - Send us information about the payments others have made for you.
-Payments made by certain other individuals and organizations also count toward your out-of-pocket costs and help qualify you for catastrophic coverage.
-For example, payments made by an AIDS drug assistance program (ADAP), the Indian Health Service, and most charities count toward your out-of-pocket costs.
-You should keep a record of these payments and send them to us so we can track your costs.
+It shows you the and total payments for your drugs since the year began. □ Drug price information prescription claim mation.
+This information will display cumulative percentage increases for each m. cost alternative prescriptions.
+This will include information about other drugs sharing for each prescription claim that may be available.
+Section 11.2 Help us keep our information about your drug payments up to date • r drug costs and the payments you make for drugs, we use records we get ere is how you can help us keep your information correct and up to date: ber ID card when you get a prescription filled.
+To make sure we know about s you are filling and what you are paying, show your member ID card every time iption filled. drugs when we pocket costs.
+To receipts for drug ave the information we need.
+There are times you may pay for prescription will not automatically get the information we need to keep track of your out-of-pocket costs, you may give us copies of us that you have purchased.
+(If you are billed for a covered drug, you can ask our share of the cost for the drug.
+For instructions on how to do this, go to

-□ Check the written report we send you.
-When you receive a Part D Explanation of Benefits (a Part D EOB) in the mail, please look it over to be sure the information is complete and correct.

-If you think something is missing from the report, or you have any questions, please call us at Customer Service (phone numbers are printed on the back cover of this booklet).
+If you think something is missing from the report, or you have any questions, please call us at Customer Service (phone numbers are printed on the cover of this booklet).
 Be sure to keep these reports.
 They are an important record of your drug expenses.